MEMS-Based Deformable Mirrors

 DM Electrical Interface

-The Multi-DM and Kilo-DM mirrors are available with either a gold- or aluminum-coated mirror.
+The Multi-DM and Kilo-DM mirrors are available with either a gold-, protected silver-, or aluminum-coated mirror.
 The mirrors are protected by a 6° wedge that is AR coated for the 400 - 1100 nm range.
 Refer to the Graphs tab for coating curve information.
-If you have an interest in a different coating range, please contact firstname.lastname@example.org.
+If you have an interest in a different coating range, please contact Tech Support.
 Although the use of DMs in astronomy is well known, these miniature, precision wavefront control devices are also helping researchers in beam forming, microscopy, laser communication, and retinal imaging applications.

 Traditionally, these systems were used by the international astronomy and US defense communities, but they are a great addition to any field that would benefit from being able to control the phase of light.
 Today, the use of adaptive optics has permeated into a multitude of fields including femtosecond pulse shaping, microscopy, laser communication, vision correction, and retinal imaging.

-Depicted here are typical reflectance plots for aluminum- and gold-coated surfaces (without the protective window) as well as the AR coating curve for the protective 6° wedged window.
-The data for the unprotected aluminum and gold coatings was obtained with using unpolarized light that was incident at 45°.
+Depicted here are typical reflectance plots for aluminum-, protected silver-, and gold-coated surfaces (without the protective window) as well as the antireflection (AR) coating curve for the protective 6° wedged window.
+The data for the unprotected aluminum, protected silver, and gold coatings were obtained with using unpolarized light that was incident at 45°.

 Click to Enlarge